-The NCPL currently offers three Fellowship Programs: the NCPL Fellowship in Nonprofit Law at Lawyers Alliance for New York, and the Open Society Presidential Fellowship, and Open Society Foundations Fellowship in Nonprofit Law at the Open Society Foundations.
+The NCPL currently offers two Fellowship Programs: the NCPL Fellowship in Nonprofit Law at Lawyers Alliance for New York, and the Open Society Foundations Fellowship in Nonprofit Law at the Open Society Foundations.
 These Fellowship programs provide law school graduates with exposure to an unusually wide variety of legal and organizational issues encountered by nonprofit organizations.

 The Fellowships already have attracted the attention of the most impressive graduates from the nation’s premiere law schools, serving as a defining introduction to the work of both of the sponsoring organizations for which the fellowships are named and the nonprofit organizations where the Fellows are placed.

 To learn about additional fellowship programs in the nonprofit sector, please consult the NYU Law School Public Interest Law Center.